University of Washington Policy Directory

 Alcohol and Drug Abuse Policy

-(Approved by the Provost by authority of Executive Order No. 4; the Executive Vice President by authority of Executive Order No. 5; and the Vice President for Student Affairs by authority of Executive Order No. 10)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4; the Vice President for Human Resources by authority of Executive Order No. 9; and the Vice President for Student Life by authority of Administrative Order No. 10)

 1. Policy

-To help ensure the safety and well-being of faculty, staff, students, and the general public, the University is committed to maintaining a campus environment that is free of illegal drugs and of drugs and alcohol that are used illegally.
-Accordingly, the University prohibits consuming of alcoholic beverages on University property, except in accordance with state of Washington liquor license procedures.
-The University also prohibits the unlawful possession, use, distribution, or manufacture of alcohol or controlled substances (as defined in Chapter 69.50 RCW) on University property or during University-sponsored activities (Chapter 478–124 WAC).
+To help ensure the safety and well-being of employees, students, volunteers, and the general public, the University of Washington is committed to maintaining a campus environment that is free of illegal drugs, and of drugs and alcohol that are used illegally.
+Accordingly, the University prohibits the consuming of alcoholic beverages on University property, except in accordance with state of Washington liquor license procedures.
+Under WAC 478-121-115, 478-121-127, and 478-124-020 (2)(f), the University also prohibits the unlawful possession, use, distribution, or manufacture of alcohol or controlled substances that are illegal under federal, state, or local law on University property or during University-sponsored activities.
 Violation of the University's alcohol and drug prohibitions is cause for disciplinary or other appropriate action.

 These provisions are in accordance with the requirements of the federal Drug-Free Schools and Communities Act Amendments of 1989, and the Drug-Free Workplace Act of 1988.